trumpiter-max/Proactive-cyber-defence/Linux-Internal/Section-1-Setting-up-a-Secure-Linux-Syste/Chapter-5-Encryption-Technologies.md

 ### Creating a self-signed certificate with an Elliptic Curve key

-### Creating an RSA key and a Certificate Signing Request
+## Creating an RSA key and a Certificate Signing Request

 ### Creating an EC key and a CSR

+### Creating an on-premises CA

+### Hands-on lab – setting up a Dogtag CA

+## Adding a CA to an operating system

+### Hands-on lab – exporting and importing the Dogtag CA certificate

+## Importing the CA into Windows

+## OpenSSL and the Apache web server

+### Hardening Apache SSL/TLS on Ubuntu

+### Hardening Apache SSL/TLS on RHEL 8/CentOS 8

+### Hardening Apache SSL/TLS on RHEL 7/CentOS 7

+## Setting up mutual authentication